somlioy/amina_s/README.md

 The EV Charger requires atleast firmware version 1.5.3 to have support of every expose of this external converter.
 You can check the firmware version by reading the `swBuildId` attribute in cluster `genBasic`, endpoint 10 after pairing, by using the Dev console in Zigbee2MQTT.

+As of now, the exposes total_active_energy and last_session_energy is not updated automatically as the attributes are not reportable.

 Created by @somlioy